 HO-1 Basic Form Policy

 Homes under this type of policy will receive actual market value payment if destroyed by covered perils.
-An HO-1 policy covers homes at their current market value.
-The inclusion of personal belongings coverage varies from insurance carriers.
+Furthermore, an HO-1 policy covers homes at their current market value.
+Also, the inclusion of personal belongings coverage varies from insurance carriers.
 This type of homeowners policy only covers your house if it is damaged or destroyed by the following:

 - Fire or lightning